nikolaosliakas/ocaml-from-the-beginning/src/notes.md

 val word : char list option = Some ['c'; 'a'; 'k'; 'e']
 ```

-__The option typ eis useful as a more manageable alternative to exceptions where the lack of an answer is a common occurence (rather than actually exceptional)__ Like looking up a word in a dictionary me return `None`.
+__The option type is useful as a more manageable alternative to exceptions where the lack of an answer is a common occurence (rather than actually exceptional)__ Like looking up a word in a dictionary me return `None`.

 ```ocaml
 let rec lookup_opt x l =